bdelano/ftosupgrade/README.md

   * terminaltables
 * clone this repository
 * add a `localauth.py` file with the necessary information (see example file)
-* add the path to the repository to your users path
+* add the path to the repository to your users path or setup a link

 ## Distributing your binary files
 * update `uploadbin.py` to accomodate your list of hostnames